Doing business with us

 Purchase order terms

-Our general purpose agreement terms apply to all orders for goods and or services placed by NSW Department of Industry.
+Our general purchasing agreement terms apply to all orders for goods and or services placed by NSW Department of Industry.

 Suppliers of goods and services to the NSW Department of Industry must provide a compliant invoice.